flipperdevices/flipperzero-firmware/README.md

 - Plug your Flipper Zero in via USB. <br>
 - Copy the contents of this folder into the applications_user folder of your firmware. <br>

+## Can this Brute-Force Attacks
+In Theory yes, but I wouldn't recommend trying it.
+Most pagers support 8191 Stations.
+Triggering ~30 Pagers per station would easily take over 2h.
+That when only sending each trigger once.
+It is recommended is to repeat the signal approx 10x, so that would already take all day.
+Chances are also, that your Flipper Zero will crash in that time.

 Then run the command:
  ```
 .\fbt launch APPSRC=applications_user/meal_pager